The Closed Geodetic Game: algorithms and strategies: situations

 \begin{proof} Note that, as for the proposition above, selecting two vertices in one part prevents from selecting vertices in the other part, and thus leaves a fixed number of moves that will all be played (selecting all the vertices in the part where two vertices have been selected).

 Assume first that $m$ and $n$ are both even.
-The first player will select a vertex in a part, and the second player will select a vertex in the same part, ensuring that an even number of moves will remain.
+The first player selects a vertex in a part, and the second player selects a vertex in the same part, ensuring that an even number of moves will remain.
 Hence, $K_{m,n}$ is \outcomeP and thus $\gr(K_{m,n})=0$.

 Assume now that $m$ and $n$ are both odd.
-The first player will select a vertex in a part, and the second player will select a vertex in the other part.
+The first player selects a vertex in a part, and the second player selects a vertex in the other part.
 Now, whichever part the first player selects a vertex in, there will be an odd number of moves remaining, thus the second player will win.
 Hence, $K_{m,n}$ is \outcomeP and thus $\gr(K_{m,n})=0$.